Close-up of Douglas Fir needles

 Pollen strobili are small and reddish-brown.
 Young cones are small, oval shaped and hang downward.
 They are reddish-brown to gray, 3" long and do not dissipate to spread seed as do true firs (Abies sp.).
 The cones open in the late summer to disperse the seeds and will continue to hang on the trees through the fall.

-We have all types of trees, including Grand Champions!
+We have all types of Christmas Trees, including Grand Champions!